Before the Next Teardrop Falls

-Before The Next Teardrop Falls is an album by Freddy Fender.
+Before The Next Teardrop Falls is the debut studio album by Tejano singer Freddy Fender.

-His first album, it was released in 1974.
-The album includes the number-one hits "Before the Next Teardrop Falls" and "Wasted Days and Wasted Nights".
+Released in 1974, the album includes the number-one hits "Before the Next Teardrop Falls" and "Wasted Days and Wasted Nights".
 It peaked at No. 20 on the Billboard 200.

 Production

 The album was produced by Huey P. Meaux, on the recommendation of Doug Sahm.